CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

 ![](media/16.png)

-- Amend the Names / Descriptions, URL suffix  and select the Products
+- Amend the Names / Descriptions, Add URL suffix as **logicapp**,  and select the Products(Starter, Unlimited)

 ![](media/17.png)